0xGeel/loopgate/docs/setup/2-SECRETS.md

 - Next, click on the 'Developers' tab, then the 'Submarine keys' tab.
 - Click on '+ New Key' to generate a new key.
 Copy it, and paste it in your `.env` file so that `PINATA_SUBMARINE_KEY=YOUR_SUB_KEY`.

+## WalletConnect

+{% hint style="info" %}
+The WalletConnect Project ID is used to power WalletConnect connections.
+{% endhint %}

+- Head over to the WalletConnect documentation to create a Project and generate a Project ID: https://docs.walletconnect.com/2.0/web/sign/installation.
+- Once you have a Project ID paste it in your `.env` file so that `NEXT_PUBLIC_WALLECTONNECT_ID=YOUR_ID`.

 ## Session Secret

 {% hint style="info" %}